Reed–Solomon error correction: History

 In 1969, an improved BCH scheme decoder was developed by Elwyn Berlekamp and James Massey and has since been known as the Berlekamp–Massey decoding algorithm.

 In 1975, another improved BCH scheme decoder was developed by Yasuo Sugiyama, based on the extended Euclidean algorithm.

 In 1977, Reed–Solomon codes were implemented in the Voyager program in the form of concatenated error correction codes.
 The first commercial application in mass-produced consumer products appeared in 1982 with the compact disc, where two interleaved Reed–Solomon codes are used.
 Today, Reed–Solomon codes are widely implemented in digital storage devices and digital communication standards, though they are being slowly replaced by Bose–Chaudhuri–Hocquenghem (BCH) codes.
 For example, Reed–Solomon codes are used in the Digital Video Broadcasting (DVB) standard DVB-S, in conjunction with a convolutional inner code, but BCH codes are used with LDPC in its successor, DVB-S2.

 In 1986, an original scheme decoder known as the Berlekamp–Welch algorithm was developed.

 In 1996, variations of original scheme decoders called list decoders or soft decoders were developed by Madhu Sudan and others, and work continues on these types of decoders (see Guruswami–Sudan list decoding algorithm).

 In 2002, another original scheme decoder was developed by Shuhong Gao, based on the extended Euclidean algorithm.

+Around 2015 an original scheme syndrome like decoder was developed (author unknown).